queenaccila/midnight-express-creative/Dialogue/Level-2.md

 **Mina:** Are you...okay?

-**The Porter:** Systems… critical.
+**The Porter:** Systems...critical.
 No longer fit for service.
 Preparing for shipment to recycling hub.

 **Mina:** Recycling?!
 But you didn't need to-